bbc/waveform-data.js/README.md

 - **waveform-data.js**: JavaScript library that provides access to precomputed waveform data files, or can generate waveform data using the Web Audio API.
 - [peaks.js](https://github.com/bbc/peaks.js): JavaScript UI component for interacting with waveforms.

-We use these projects daily in applications such as [BBC World Service Radio Archive](https://www.bbc.co.uk/rd/projects/worldservice-archive-proto) and __browser editing and sharing__ tools for BBC content editors.
+We use these projects within the BBC in applications such as the [BBC World Service Radio Archive](https://www.bbc.co.uk/rd/projects/worldservice-archive-proto) and browser-based editing and sharing tools for BBC content editors.

 ![Example of what it helps to build](waveform-example.png)